Parahelicoprion: Parahelicoprion clerci

 The teeth increase significantly in size towards the rear of the whorl, with the largest tooth crown tip (not including the serrated "rib") of the holotype measuring 3.4 cm in height, 3 cm across, and 1.9 cm wide at the widest point, while the smallest known tip measures 2.4 cm in height, 2.9 cm across and 1.5 cm in width.
 The morphology of the teeth also change depending on their position, with the teeth farthest forward being rounder and more asymmetrical than those at the back, which are nearly completely symmetrical in profile.
-The posterior edges of the foremost crown's tips thin to form sharp cutting blades, which are not serrated.
-In the rear crown tips, both the posterior and anterior edges of the tooth are blade-like.
-The uppermost apexes of all the known tooth crowns are uniquely rounded and blunt, rather than tapering to a point like those of many other edestoids.
+The rear edges of the frontmost crown's tips thin to form sharp cutting blades, which are not serrated.
+In the rear crown tips, both the front and rear edges of the tooth are blade-like.
+The upper tips of all the known tooth crowns are uniquely rounded and blunt, rather than tapering to a point like those of many other related edestoids.
 As in other members of its family, the teeth of the whorl angle forward in the mouth.
-The ribs or wings (long segments which anchor to the root) curve gently towards the back of the jaw and are extremely elongated.
-The wings are lined with very deep, downward-angled serrations along the anterior edge and crenulations or corrugations along the sloping posterior edge, both of which are absent from the tips of the crowns.
+The "ribs" or "wings" of the teeth curve towards the back of the jaws and are extremely elongated.
+They are lined with very deep, downward-angled serrations along their forward edges and crenulations or corrugations along the sloping rear edges, both of which are absent from the tips of the crowns.
 The form of these serrations and crenulations is unique to this species.
-The root of Parahelicoprion's whorl is described as entirely fused, with no gaps or separations between segments.
+The base (or root) of Parahelicoprion's whorl is described as entirely fused, with no gaps or separations between segments forming separate teeth.